 Get on the same page with your spouse.

 It helps to have both parents in favor of, and enthusiastic about, homeschooling.
 It can’t simply “fall on mom” to take care of everything because mom is working too.
-Because it requires extra planning, coordination, and sacrifice for everyone, homeschooling in this situation works best when both mom and dad want to make it work and actively contribute to its success.
+Because it requires extra planning, coordination, and sacrifice for everyone, finding a way to work full-time and homeschool will work best when both mom and dad want to make it work and actively contribute to its success.

 “We always knew we wanted to home school, but with the need to pull 2 incomes (At least!) in the state of NJ, we knew we had to be open to some career adjustments to make this happen.
 We’ve both always maintained full time PLUS part time employment.” – Lauren, mom to two elementary aged children.

 “We chose homeschooling out of necessity because of the following: 1) I taught in our neighborhood public middle school in a major city and saw first hand the sub-par academics and lack of respect and discipline among the students.
 We didn’t want to subject our young son to this environment at the time.
 2) Even with two incomes, we could not afford the local Catholic school tuition nor did we have the time to fulfill the volunteer hour requirements.” – Christine, mom to four students ranging in grades 10 to a college graduate.
 Her oldest was homeschooled K-12, while her younger three were homeschooled K-8/9.